wavemaker/docs/learn/how-tos/settimezone-function.md

 3. From Datetime widget events tab, set **On Before Load** event to JavaScript.

    ![js_event.png](/learn/assets/js_event.png)
-4. After redirecting to the script, add the below code.
+4. After redirecting to the script, add the below code to set Timezone of the datetime widget to the specified timezone.
    ``` Javascript
     Page.datetime1Beforeload = function($event, widget) {
           Page.Widgets.datetime2.setTimezone({